Car Insurance Rates By Marital/Familial Status

 How much do single drivers pay for car insurance?

-The average single driver in the US pays $1,760 per year for car insurance — about $880 for a standard six-month policy.
+The average single driver in the US pays $1,148 for a standard six-month auto insurance policy.
 Depending on your age, credit score, driving history and vehicle, your premium may differ, as this data is based on a national average (methodology).

 For more information regarding car insurance as a single driver, see our articles below.